Getting into a routine

 This should include breakfast, lunch, and dinner.
 Eating a variety of healthy foods and controlling your portions are important too.

 What should be the basis of your diet?
-Lots of low-GI foods, such as fruits and vegetables, which are nutrient-rich.
+Lots of low glycemic index foods, such as fruits and vegetables, which are nutrient-rich.
 Other good choices include whole-grain bread and cereals, brown rice, and beans.
 Not only will they give you energy, but they also contain fibre, which helps you feel full longer.
 Choose smaller amounts of leaner meats and alternatives, such as poultry, fish, and eggs.
 Choose low-fat dairy products more often.

 In today’s busy world, many of us eat without thinking about it, grabbing a bite to eat in the car or while checking our emails, or even watching TV.
 But being mindful of how and what you eat is really important when it comes to managing your diabetes and keeping your weight down.